bostelk/delta/readme.md

 History
 =======
-Delta is the underlying library behind the game, *Blossom Tales*.
+Delta is the underlying library behind the game, [Blossom Tales](http://2headedgames.com/).
 It is the result of the need to replace the pre-existing library with a cleaner and more extendable one.
 It grew over the summer of 2012 from the collboration of Lucas and Kyle.